University open days are a great opportunity to help you decide where you want to study.

-However, if you’re anything like me, you’ll both turn up at an open day, have a look around, attend the talks and only remember afterwards things that you really ought to have found out on the day!
+However, if you’re anything like me, you’ll turn up at an open day, have a look around, attend the talks and only remember afterwards things that you really ought to have found out on the day.
 Here are a few things I wish I had thought about to ensure you don’t waste your time at an open day.

 Ask about their experiences, what they think are the good/bad aspects of the course and any advice they might have for you.
 Besides finding out about the course, ask students about life outside of academics.
 What’s on offer in terms of societies or sports?
 Especially if there’s something you’re really into – be sure to ask about it.
 This will also give you good pointers for common interview questions.